top of page

 Are Over the Counter Sleep Aids Safe to Use Regularly?

-Sleep aids should never be a permanent solution.
-The NHS and the British Sleep Society recommend behavioural interventions first, such as Cognitive Behavioural Therapy for Insomnia (CBT-I).
+The UK market is strongly regulated, and no product generally regarded as ‘unsafe’ is allowed to be sold freely.
+However, sleep aids should never be viewed as a permanent solution.
+Both The NHS and the British Sleep Society recommend behavioural interventions first, such as Cognitive Behavioural Therapy for Insomnia (CBT-I).

-Short-term use of OTC sleep aids may help reset sleep patterns, particularly during stressful periods, travel, or temporary disruptions.
-However, long-term reliance—especially on antihistamines—can lead to reduced effectiveness, dependency, or cognitive fog.
+Short-term use of OTC sleep aids may help reset sleep patterns, particularly during stressful periods or temporary disruptions.
+But long-term reliance — particularly on antihistamines—can lead to reduced effectiveness, dependency, or cognitive fog.

 If poor sleep persists for more than 2–3 weeks, it’s important to consult a GP.